Kenny Lowe: Managerial career

 Lowe started his managerial career with Gateshead as joint manager with Matty Pearson.
 He returned to Barrow in 1999 when the club had just four players.
 He stayed at Barrow for four seasons during which time they remained in administration.

 He left Barrow to move to Australia where he was appointed assistant manager at Perth Glory.
 He also coaches at the Football West national training centre, taking charge of the team in inter-state matches.

 Following the sacking of Alistair Edwards as Perth Glory's head coach, Lowe was appointed as the caretaker coach.

 On 22 April 2014 Lowe was appointed as full-time coach of Perth Glory, after winning just 4 of 17 games as caretaker coach.
 In his first full season in charge of the Glory he led them to the final of the 2014 FFA Cup.
 On 20 April 2018 Lowe was sacked as the head coach of Perth and was appointed technical director of the club's academy.
 Lowe departed as the Glory's longest serving A-League manager.

 On 13 November 2018, Lowe was appointed as an assistant coach of the Socceroos for their friendlies in November.
 He continued in this role for the Socceroos' Asian Cup defence in January.

+In July 2023, following the departure of Ruben Zadkovich as head coach, Lowe became interim coach of Perth Glory once again for a post-season game against West Ham United and the Australia Cup play-off against Macarthur.

 Personal life

 He was born in Sedgefield, County Durham, and now lives in Perth, Western Australia.
-His sister Kendra Slawinski was an English international netball player.
+His sister, Kendra Slawinski, is a former England netball international.